Centralized Solar Inverter CP1000 Station,1260KW with TUV,EPEA,MEA,CE,CGC,LVRT,ZVRT 1.26MW

 ShineNet is an inverter monitoring software run in Windows XP, Windows Vista, Windows 7 operating system.
 It can monitor inverter via RS232 (or RS232 convert to USB cable) and RS485 wire connection.
 Customers can purchase the cable locally to get the inverter monitored, it is simple.

-- Q: Can a solar inverter be used with a solar-powered outdoor lighting system?
+- Q: Can a solar inverter be easily integrated into an existing electrical system?

-- Q: What is the role of a galvanic isolation circuit in a solar inverter?
+- Q: What is the role of reactive power control in a solar inverter?

-- Q: What is the maximum DC input voltage for a solar inverter?
+- Q: What is the maximum AC voltage that a solar inverter can provide?

-- Q: What is the role of a power factor controller in a solar inverter?
+- Q: What are the safety features in a solar inverter?

 Send your message to us